jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

         └── tests
 ```

 As part of the process, developers need to validate the generated DDL and update the PRIMARY key to reflect the expected key.
-This information is hidden in lot of files in the dbt, and the key extraction is not yet automated by the migration tools.
+This information is hidden in many files in dbt, and key extraction is not yet automated by the migration tools.

-Normally the DML is not executable until all dependent tables are created.
+Normally, the DML is not executable until all dependent tables are created.

 ### ksqlDB to Flink SQL

-ksqldb has some SQL constructs but this is not a ANSI SQL engine.
-It is highly integrated with Kafka and uses keyword to define such integration.
-The migration and prompts need to support migration examples outside of the classical select and create table.
+ksqlDB has some SQL constructs, but this is not an ANSI SQL engine.
+It is highly integrated with Kafka and uses keywords to define such integration.
+The migration and prompts need to support migration examples outside of the classical SELECT and CREATE TABLE statements.

-* Example of command to migrate a kSQL
+* Example command to migrate a ksqlDB script
   ```sh
   shift_left table migrate w2_processing $SRC_FOLDER/w2processing.ksql $STAGING --source-type ksql
   ```

 ## Current Approach

-The current Agentic workflow includes:
+The current agentic workflow includes:

 1. **Translate** the given SQL content
 1. **Validate** the syntax and semantics